hpe-container-platform-community/learn-kubedirector/docs/prereqs.md

 You will need:

  - Windows, Mac OS, or Linux x64 desktop/laptop
- - at least 4GB ram to dedicate to running a Virtual Machine
+ - At least 4GB ram to dedicate to running a Virtual Machine
- - at least 5GB disk space
+ - At least 5GB disk space

 You should be comfortable with the following: